Elizabeth Sisco

-Elizabeth Sisco (born 1954 in Cheverly, Maryland) is an artist active in the Chicano art movement.
+Elizabeth Sisco (born 1954 in Cheverly, Maryland, United States) is an artist active in the Chicano art movement.

 Biography

 She moved to San Diego as an adult and has created art there since.

 Art

 Sisco creates art about immigration, tourism, and citizenship, particularly about the Chicano experience in the United States and life on the border between San Diego and California.
 Her work is held at the Smithsonian American Art Museum, the Nelson Atkins Museum, the Los Angeles County Museum of Art, and other museums.
 She has also published works in journals.

 Beginning in 1978, she started a documentary photography project about life and immigration along the border.

 In 1991, Sisco staged a protest when part of her work that criticized American tourists was removed from the exhibition "Los Vecinos/The Neighbors" at the Tijuana Cultural Center.
 The artwork "Double Vision," which depicts American tourists who get photographed with donkeys on the streets of Tijuana, was reinstalled in its entirety.